15 best luxury hotels in Iceland

 Retreat Hotel Blue Lagoon

-Abundant in natural attractions including glaciers, snow-capped mountains, waterfalls, hot springs and windswept black sand beaches, Iceland is also home to some seriously impressive luxury hotels.
+Abundant in natural attractions including glaciers, snow-capped mountains, waterfalls, hot springs and windswept black sand beaches, Iceland is one of my all-time favourite travel destinations.
+Plus, it’s home to some seriously impressive luxury hotels.

-From a city bolthole in downtown Reykjavik to a getaway in a delightfully isolated spot, this guide covers all the finest stays in the Land of Fire and Ice.
+From a city bolthole in downtown Reykjavik to a getaway in a delightfully isolated spot, my guide covers all the finest stays in the Land of Fire and Ice.

-Whether you want to see the Northern Lights, soak in a geothermal hot tub, hike the trails or shop till you drop, these are the top places in which to turn your Icelandic dreams into reality.
+Whether you want to see the Northern Lights, soak in a geothermal hot tub, hike the trails or shop till you drop, these are my favourite places in which to turn your Icelandic dreams into reality.

 15 luxury hotels in Iceland